 Men have few opportunities to really stand out from the crowd when it comes to appearance.
 Besides a man bun or Mohawk, there aren’t many of us who use makeup, don spiked hair, or wear extra accessories to really stand out.
 But we do have one wonderful way to express our individuality, the mustache.

 Historically, they have protruded from upper lips on ancient Indian Buddha’s to Hungarian Hussar’s but they really became a thing in the 19th century when many men in the military grew them out as a status symbol.

 While beards still reign supreme, many men are giving the mustache the ole tonsorial try.
 We spoke to the celebrated New York City barber, Michael Haar to hear his thoughts on the trend.
 A third-generation New Yorker, he has donned a mustache for 13 years and opened his own deco designed barber shop in the West Village in 2017, Haar & Co.
-Here he provides some guidance as well as four currently fashionable mustaches.
+Here, he provides some guidance on choosing the best mustache style for your face.

 Know Before You Grow

 Know your facial shape and what works well with it.
 You don’t want to accentuate a big round face with a tiny little ‘stache.
 Also, how big is the space of your upper lip?
 If you have a barber you trust they can take that into account for you and help decide what mustache could work for you.
 Don't forget, this is in the center of your face and it will change your whole appearance and how people view you.
 You may even end up wanting to dress around your new face-essory.
 You can have the same mustache with a suit or denim and it can go from elegant to redneck real quick.
 It’s a vulnerable facial hair option but one worth trying out.

 Pro tip: Don't treat it like a new child—just act like it has always been there.
 Please don’t name it.
 Just play it cool.